 7 Reasons to Live in Brussels

 Covering a total area of 30,528 square kilometres, Brussels is a beautiful and cosmopolitan city at the heart of Belgium and the European Union.
-It is an extremely popular choice for many expats, so we thought we’d give you 7 interesting reasons as to why you might love living and working in Brussels.
+It is an extremely popular choice for many expats and those pondering relocation to achieve their tax career goals, so we thought we’d give you 7 interesting reasons as to why you might love living and working in Brussels.

 1. Nobody is a Foreigner

 Since it’s effectively the de facto capital of the EU, Brussels has a dynamic and International atmosphere fuelled by expatriates and diplomats from all over the continent.
 Brussels also houses countless multinational companies and hosts more than 1,000 business conferences on an annual basis which makes living in Brussels extremely attractive to professional expats wanting to work abroad.

 Writer Eric-Emmanuel Schmitt once said that in Brussels “nobody is a foreigner because everybody is a foreigner”, this is indeed, very true.
 The community of expats living in Brussels is currently estimated at approximately 220,000 and only Washington and New York equal the capital.

 2. Functional Public Transport